 Step 4: Check your cuttings every now and then, and water only when the soil feels dry.
 Most cactus will root within a month, but it may take longer for new growth to show.

-Step 1: Grab a cactus pad with your tongs and break it off of the main plant.
-If you don't have tongs, make sure to put on gloves since these cactus are spiky.
+Step 1: Grab a cactus pad (one that’s at least 6 months old) with your tongs and break it off of the main plant.
+If you don't have tongs, make sure to put on gloves since these cacti are spiky.
 For most cacti, this will be easy to do and you’ll get a clean break.
 If you find this difficult, use a clean sharp knife and cut one of the pads off.

 Step 3: Once your pads formed a good root system, cut back on your watering.
 This will help lessen the chance of getting them to rot due to over-watering.

-Cacti like thimble cactus are capable of producing offsets, or what we call "pups".
-These so-called pups can be easily removed from their parent plant to perform propagation.
+In general, most cacti, like Thimble Cactus, are capable of producing offsets, or what we usually call "pups".
+These so-called pups can easily be separated from the parent plant to perform propagation.
 Doing this type of propagation is rather faster and often has the highest success rate compared to other methods.

-Step 3: After drying up your pup, it’s time to plant them.
-Simply insert 1/4 of its stem in the soil and leave them in a shaded area for days, then slowly transfer it to a lighter spot.
+Step 3: After drying up your pup, you may apply or dip the cut end of the pup in rooting hormone powder for faster root growth (this completely optional).
+Once you are done, you may now plant your pup by inserting 1/4 of its stem in the soil and leaving it in a shaded area for days, then slowly transfer it to a lighter spot.
 DO NOT water your pup right after planting them.
 Instead, wait for about 5-7 days before watering as this will lessen any risk of rotting or other infections.

 Enjoy your gardening with our collection of beautiful cacti.
 They are easy to grow, incredibly adaptable, relatively pest-free, and are low maintenance - ideal for any home, office, or garden to make a perfect green space.